One Vision, Flexible Product Offerings

 Utility stocks, particularly those transitioning their generation fleet from dirty (i.e., coal) to clean (i.e., solar/wind), are foundational to Electron’s portfolio and research process.
 Stocks within Electron’s investable universe include electric, gas, water, and waste utilities.
-Today, utility companies sit at the center of the Energy Transition and are both significant beneficiaries, enablers, and drivers to decarbonize economic activity.
-Utilities are also well positioned to be the beneficiaries of the impending influx of capital to rebuild the aging electrical grid and add additional transmission and distribution capacity to support future clean energy projects.
+Today, electric utility companies sit at the center of the Energy Transition and are both significant beneficiaries, enablers, and drivers to decarbonize economic activity.
+Electric utilities are also well positioned to be the beneficiaries of the impending influx of capital to rebuild the aging electrical grid and add additional transmission and distribution capacity to support future clean energy projects.

-Given their large customer bases and low cost of capital, today’s utility companies have evolved to become some of the largest developers of clean energy in the world.
+Given their large customer bases and low cost of capital, today’s electric utility companies have evolved to become some of the largest developers of clean energy in the world.
 Additionally, utility companies are at the forefront of sustainable development for novel, innovative technologies – wind turbines, solar panels, battery storage, transmission and distribution infrastructure, efficiency technologies, etc. – making them key enablers of the Energy Transition.

 At Electron, we aim to build long-standing, solutions-based partnerships with investors.

 Our investment approach focuses on one, core long/short equity strategy; however, we offer various access vehicles to meet the investment needs and goals of our investors.